Analytico

 GA4 Enhanced Measurment is a valuable feature that tracks outbound traffic by default, including both page views and outbound link clicks.
 These enhanced measurements are events that Google collects automatically if the enhanced measurment feature is enabled.

+Note!
 This feature only tracks events on websites.
 If you find that it is turned off, enabling it is straightforward.

 However, accessing and understanding this data can be challenging for beginners.